Homeschooling: Four Types of Learners

-Your child may be an auditory learner if:
+Your child may be an auditory learner if they:

-- They read and speak in a calculated manner.
+- read and speak in a calculated manner.

-- They lose focus when forced to work alone quietly for long periods of time.
+- lose focus when forced to work alone quietly for long periods of time.

-- They talk through problems out loud, even to themselves.
+- talk through problems out loud, even to themselves.

 If you have a predominantly auditory learner, a great tool to use is a student-friendly homeschool video curriculum.
 Video is actually a great tool for all kinds of learners as it engages multiple senses and can be leveraged in a number of ways.
-Also consider making audiobook versions of any homeschooling text materials available and encourage your child to record lessons to listen to again later.
+Also consider making audiobook versions of any homeschooling text materials available.
+Then encourage your child to record lessons to listen to again later.